 No. 342 Machine Gun Training Centre

-Formed at Gosport, Hampshire and affiliated to the Middlesex Regiment, this MGTC was disbanded on 20 June 1941.
+Formed at Gosport, Hampshire and affiliated to the Middlesex Regiment.
+As of October 1940, it was affiliated to Aldershot and Southern Command (ACI No 1268 of 19 October 1940).
+This MGTC was disbanded on 20 June 1941.

-Upon affiliation of the Depots to the numbered MGTCs, Machine Gunner Training was ceoncentrated into two dedicated facilities.
+Upon affiliation of the Depots to the numbered MGTCs, Machine Gunner Training was concentrated into two dedicated facilities.

 The intention of these Centres was to take Infantry recruits from the Primary Training Centres around the country (although aligned to the identified machine gun battalions) and train them in the specialisms required of Machine Gun and Support Battalions.
 As well as Machine Gunner training and mortarman training, they also taught range-taking and other driver-operator/mechanic courses necessary for operating the Universal Carriers that equipped the Machine Gun Platoons.